 —High praise from Iwata!

-☆Yoshimiru: I imagine that he wanted to see what would happen if my initial animations were developed into a full game.
+☆Yoshimiru: He wanted to see what would happen if my initial animations were made into a full game, I think.

 —In this book, you also mentioned that particular episode.
 But I didn’t believe that he would have commissioned the game without seeing any of the actual gameplay.
 It was always a mystery to me, but on hearing what you just said, I believe it was the impact of seeing something quite unlike anything he’d ever seen before.
 I’m sure he thought it would have a similar effect on others if it was made into a full game.